Let your friends know

 apply

 Forensic Mental Health Nurses require highly developed knowledge, skills and attitudes.
-These can be developed in the workplace with targeted supervision and intensive workplace training and further enhanced with specialist post-graduate training.
-Forensic Mental Health Nurses in NSW work in a service known as Justice Health and provide assessment and treatment for adults and adolescents with mental illness who have come into contact with the criminal justice system.
+These can be developed in the workplace with targeted supervision, and intensive workplace training and, can be further enhanced with specialist post-graduate training.
+It is truly a rewarding job.

-In line with international best practice, this 135 bed high-secure facility will provide an intensive inpatient mental health program outside the prison setting for adult and adolescent males and females.
-The Forensic Hospital will deliver services for forensic patients along the clinical spectrum from high dependency, acute, extended care and rehabilitation.
-A limited number of beds will be available for civilian patients with complex and challenging needs.
+The Forensic Hospital Sydney is a 135 bed, highly secure facility that is in line with international best practices.
+The forensic hospital provides an intensive inpatient mental health program outside of a prison setting, and provides services to adults and adolescents, male and female.The Forensic Hospital deliver services for forensic patients along the clinical spectrum from high dependency, acute, extended care and rehabilitation.
+A limited number of beds are available for civilian patients with complex and challenging needs.

-The Acute Women's Unit for example will provide gender sensitive care for women by focusing on their individual needs as well as their diagnosis.
+In the Forensic Hospital, nurses will have the opportunity to implement internationally recognised mental health interventions and comprehensive, evidenced-based risk assessments in a therapeutic environment.
+The Acute Women’s Unit for example provides gender sensitive care for women, by focusing on their individual needs as well as their diagnosis.
 The knowledge, skills and confidence of nursing staff will ensure relational security is enhanced by contemporary treatment approaches.

 The Forensic Hospital occupies spacious grounds.
-The low-rise buildings create a relaxed feel with walking and cycling tracks traversing the campus.
-The facilities and grounds have been designed to support diverse clinical needs - from patients who may require short-term care to those who will call this facility home for many years.
+The low-rise buildings create a relaxed feel with walking and cycling tracks throughout the campus.
+The facilities and grounds have been designed to support diverse clinical needs – from patients who may require short-term care to those who will call this facility home for many years.

 Opportunities are available now for experienced mental health nurses interested in becoming part of the Forensic Hospital team.
 Extensive orientation, training and ongoing support will be provided.